saridormi/commit_chronicle/README.md

       * `parts`: List of strings, dataset parts.
       * `repo_processor`
         * `chunksize`: Number of examples in single data chunk (large files are processed in chunks) (optional, default value is 1000).
+        * `max_lines`: Optional argument, when provided, defines the maximum amount of changed lines in a single commit.
       * `pydriller_kwargs`:

         All keyword arguments under this key are passed to PyDriller's `RepositoryMining`.